imattman/dotfiles/README.md

 # run install script to configure symlinks and reference prezto
 cd .dotfiles
+./install.sh
 ```

 ## Note
 Prezto is a dependency.
-Skip prezto instructions for copying config files to $HOME this is handled differently by using symlinked wrapper files
+Skip prezto instructions for copying config files to $HOME.
+This is handled differently by using symlinked wrapper files.

 ## Credit
 Much of this builds on or copies prior works including: